For more information on many of these terms see http://www.pcwebopedia.com/

 Crop - To cut part of an image out of a picture.
 When cropping is done in a presentation program, the original image is preserved, just parts of it are invisible.
 In graphical programs, it is possible to cut out the portion of an image that one wants and delete the rest.

-Ctrl+ - The ctrl (control) key is a key on a computer keyboard.
-When you see an instruction written Ctrl+D or any other key including the shift key, hold down the ctrl key while depressing the other keys.
+Ctrl+ - The ctrl (control) key is a key on the bottom of a PC computer keyboard.
+When you see an instruction written Ctrl+D, hold down the Ctrl key while depressing the other key or keys.

 Cursor - the original term designating the screen location where whatever the user entered would appear.
 Today referred to as the “insertion point.”

-Cyber-chondriac - term used to designate those who use the Web for health information.
-The term is a combination of the terms cyber and hypochondria to coin a word that tends to appear pejorative, or implying that a person is obsessive, but Harris International views it as a healthy habit {Harris Interactive, 2002 #1455}.
+Cyberchondria - term used to designate those who use the Web for health information.
+The term is a combination of the terms cyber and hypochondria to coin a word that tends to appear pejorative, or implying that a person is obsessive, but Harris International views it as a healthy habit.
+See http://www.harrisinteractive.com/news/newsletters/healthnews/HI_HealthCareNews2002Vol2_Iss12.pdf

 Data - a discrete piece of objective “information.”
 Theoretically it is the plural of datum, but in common usage data is used to designate both singular and plural forms of the word.
-Data can have many different nuances for a computer.
+Data can have many different nuances.
 In a database it is a piece of information about something, e.g. the pulse of a client.
 It can be used to refer to any information that we input into a computer in any format such as a word processing document, a spreadsheet or slides that we have created with a presentation program.
-It is one of the major concepts in nursing informatics theory.
+It is one of the major concepts in nursing informatics theory of data>information>knowledge>wisdom.

 Data bank - a collection of data in data base format about a given subject.
 A data bank of client information would contain specified data about many patients probably from different sources, a data bank of movies would contain information about many movies.